DennisSchenkel/PP4-Cityfur/README.md

 ![CI Python Linter](/documentation/images/tests/ci-python-linter.png)<br>
 <br>
-To avoide an endless wall of screenshots with passed test, all conducted test and results are listed in the table below.
+To avoid an endless wall of screenshots with passed test, all conducted test and results are listed in the table below:
 <br>

 ![CI Python Linter Results](/documentation/images/tests/ci-python-linter-results.png)<br>